MegaBeast Investigator Juspion: MegaBeast Empire

-Evil android who wrongly blamed Gary and Anna for mobilizing the Galactic Federation against him and destroying his Machine Empire.
+Evil android who wrongly blamed Gary and Hannah for mobilizing the Galactic Federation against him and destroying his Machine Empire.
 As revenge, Zampa attacked Juspion's family's spaceship, forcing a disastrous crash land that killed them both, leaving only Juspion to survive.
 His main weapon was a kusarigama, and he transformed into his android form with superior strength and endurance, and the ability to fire concussive lasers from his eyes.
 Still, even so Juspion managed to destroy him, thus avenging his deceased family.